TO THE MEMBERS OF THE

 Academic Secretary to the University

 Call to Order

-Chair Brad Efron called the Senate to order at 3:19 p.m.
-There were 33 voting members, 9 ex-officio members, and several guests in attendance.
+Senate Chair Mark Zoback called the Senate meeting to order at 3:23 p.m. in Room 180 of the Law School.
+There were 32 voting members, 8 ex-officio members, and several guests in attendance.

 Approval of Minutes

-The Chair introduced Professor Kurt Steiner to present a memorial statement in honor of Robert A. Walker, on behalf of a committee consisting of himself, Professor Hubert Marshall, and Lowell Price.
-[The full text of the resolution was included in Senate packets and will be published in the Stanford Report.]
-Following the memorial statement, members of the Senate stood for the traditional moment of silence.
+Zoback welcomed Physics Professor Steve Chu to present a memorial statement in honor of his colleague Arthur Schawlow.
+Breaking with tradition, Chu accompanied his remarks with overheads, noting that "physicists are incapable of talking about anything without a view-graph machine."
+The full text of the memorial resolution (SenD#5087), written by himself and Professors Blas Cabrera and Walter Meyerhof, was included in Senate packets and will be published in the Stanford Report.
+Following the statement, Senators stood for the traditional moment of silence.

 Report from the Senate Steering Committee